Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Multilingual translation with pixels

-Including additional languages can sometimes interfere with performance rather than improve (`the curse of multilinguality' \cite{conneau-etal-2020-unsupervised}).
+Including additional languages can sometimes interfere with rather than improve performance (`the curse of multilinguality' \cite{conneau-etal-2020-unsupervised}).
 When we compare our multilingual models to individual models for the same language pairs with TED-7, we see that \emph{all} languages improve through multilingual training with pixel representations, while this is not the case for subword-based models, where two language pairs degrade (\autoref{fig:multi-vs-indiv}).
-Improved performance could be from additional representation quality for similar scripts for e.g. Japanese and Chinese or simply additional training data, but notably comes without interference in this setting.
+Improvements are greatest for those language pairs (\textit{ja}, \textit{ko}, \textit{zh}) where individual models performed worse than BPE in \citet{salesky-etal-2021-robust}.
+Improvements could be due to boosts from languages with similar scripts (\textit{zh} and \textit{ja}, or \textit{fr} and \textit{de}) or simply an increase in total training data: we investigate this in \autoref{sec:ted59-script-analysis} for TED-59 where we have more languages to study.
+Notably, improvements come without interference for pixel models here.
+Comparing multilingual pixel and BPE models, we see small but consistent improvements on TED-7 (\autoref{fig:delta-results}).\looseness=-1